strayTrain/SimpleGameplayAbilitySystem/README.md

 # Simple Gameplay Ability System Plugin

+Note from the dev: This plugin is still WIP.
+Hoping to ship soon™

 A streamlined, flexible, and network‐friendly alternative to Unreal Engine’s Gameplay Ability System.
 Designed for both single-player and multiplayer projects, this plugin gives you a modular framework for handling abilities, attributes, and events in a way that’s accessible to both Blueprints and C++.
 You can use this plugin without needing to write any C++ code.

 ## Getting Started